nanome-ai/nanome-lib/doc/source/shapes.mesh.rst

     mesh.upload()

 Triangle array is a list of 0-based, positive integers.
 Vertices, normals and triangles are mandatory.
+Since 1.23.2, the normals are not mandatory and can be re-computed in Nanome.

 *******************************
 Mesh coloring